sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 5.1.
 Per-packet metadata bus

-First of all, since we have multiple matching stages in the pipeline, we need a way to pass the information from the matched entries in the earlier stages to the later ones to help us making final decisions on packet transformation.
+First of all, since we have multiple matching stages in the pipeline, we need a way to pass the information from the matched entries in the earlier stages to the later ones to help us make final decisions on packet transformation.
 And this is what metadata bus is for.

-At high-level, the metadata bus is a set of fields that being carried all the way through the pipeline along with the packet.
+At high-level, the metadata bus is a set of fields that are carried throughout the pipeline along with the packet.
 It contains:

 - The information from the original packet, such as encap information.
 - The information from each matched entry and related data structures, e.g., when a VNET mapping entry is matched, we will publish the information from VNET to the metadata bus.